 Instructions

-How to Make Casarecce Pasta
+How to Make Easy Casarecce Pasta with Pesto

 STEP ONE: Boil the Pasta

 Bring a large pot of water to a boil with a little salt.
-Boil the pasta according to package directions.
+Boil the pasta according to the package directions.
 Drain in a colander when finished and set aside.

 STEP TWO: Dice the Vegetables and Herbs